andrew/ultimate-awesome/README.md

 - [awesome-recruitment-tests](https://github.com/zsoltime/awesome-recruitment-tests) - A curated list of awesome coding assignments and recruitment tests.
 - [made-in-korea](https://github.com/738/made-in-korea) - 🇰🇷 Curating the best projects that were made and mainly contributed by Korean developers.
 - [FLsystem-paper](https://github.com/AmberLJC/FLsystem-paper) - Federated Learning Systems Paper List.
-- [awesome-kotlin-libraries-for-android](https://github.com/appcypher/awesome-kotlin-libraries-for-android) - 😎 A curated list of awesome Kotlin libraries for Android.
 - [awesome-twill](https://github.com/area17/awesome-twill) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Twill community.
 - [awesome-computational-geometry](https://github.com/atkirtland/awesome-computational-geometry) - A curated list of awesome computational geometry visualizations, frameworks, and resources .
 - [awesome-devs-on-tiktok](https://github.com/awesometechtok/awesome-devs-on-tiktok) - A community-built list of developers making content on TikTok!.